 BCVI’s Comprehensive Eye Care Service would not be complete without its Rehabilitation Department.

 There are several reasons why people become irreversibly blind.
-Once it has been established that a person’s sight cannot be restored, employees at BCVI begin to work with that person, helping them to adapt to the new challenges they will face.
-At BCVI we advocate the right of all blind & visually impaired people to have independent & fulfilling lives.
+Early identification and early intervention are key to the success of the Community Based Rehabilitation Services.
+Once it has been established that a person’s sight cannot be restored, BCVI’s Rehabilitation Field Officers (RFOs) begin to work with that person, helping them to adapt to the new challenges they will face.
+RFOs work with patients across the life cycle so that all newly blind & visually impaired people have the chance to live independent & fulfilling lives.

 To say that Richard is flying the flag for people with visual impairments is an understatement – he’s not only well known in his community for his dulcet tones on the airwaves, but he is an outspoken advocate for blind people’s rights.
 He was elected Vice President of the Advocacy Group he is a member of, as his strength, commitment and dedication are an example to others.